zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 #####Modeling Multidimensional Data With Static Traits in Scala

-Before going further, we should closer examine how actually a new multidimensional instance is created from external data in Scala.
-The concept of static traits seems to fit well to this multidimensional problem, since the individual dimensions can be modeled by them.
+Before going further, we should take a closer look how a new multidimensional instance is actually created from external data in Scala.
+The concept of static traits seems to fit well with this multidimensional problem, since the individual dimensions can be modeled by them.

 Static traits are applied to target types at compile-time, which contributes